5th Annual PureBond Quality Awards

-Participants may provide an entry in each of these categories:
+Participants may provide an entry for each of the three categories:

 - Commercial (any application)

-Columbia will award prizes to the top three participants in each category:
+Columbia will award prizes for up to three participants in each category:

 - 1st Place : $1,000

-Winners will also be featured on our websites for a year and be promoted through our press releases and social media outlets.
-In addition, all winners will receive a certificate and a PureBond Quality Award Winner badge to place on their website and social media platforms.
+Winners will also be featured on Columbia’s websites and be promoted through our press releases and social media efforts.
+In addition, all winners will receive a certificate and a PureBond Quality Award Winner digital badge to place on their website and social media platforms.

 To participate, each PFN must submit the following:

-- A paragraph about your shop and history.
+- A comment about your shop and history.

-- A paragraph about how PureBond plywood met the needs of the client (No VOC’s, made in America, all wood construction).
+- A comment about how PureBond plywood met the needs of the client (e.g. American Hardwood beauty, No VOC’s, Made in America, all wood construction, etc.).

-- A minimum of 2 – maximum of six – pictures of the job submitted (high-quality, hi-res digital images of at least 1,600 x 1,200 pixels in JPG, PNG, TIF, or EPS format).
+- Two to Six photos of the job submitted (high-quality, hi-res digital images of at least 1,600 x 1,200 pixels in JPG, PNG, TIF, or EPS format).